McLean v. Arkansas: McLean v. Arkansas Ruling

-The creationists' methods do not take data, weigh it against the opposing scientific data, and thereafter reach the conclusions stated in [the Act] Instead, they take the literal wording of the Book of Genesis and attempt to find scientific support for it.
-The Act took a two-model approach to teaching identical to the approach put forward by the Institute for Creation Research, which assumes only two explanations for the origins of life and existence of man, plants and animals: it was either the work of a creator or it was not.
+The creationists' methods do not take data, weigh it against the opposing scientific data, and thereafter reach the conclusions stated in [the act] Instead, they take the literal wording of the Book of Genesis and attempt to find scientific support for it.
+The act took a two-model approach to teaching identical to the approach put forward by the Institute for Creation Research, which assumes only two explanations for the origins of life and existence of man, plants and animals: it was either the work of a creator or it was not.
 Creationists take this to mean that all scientific evidence which fails to support the theory of evolution is necessarily scientific evidence in support of creationism.
 The judgment found this to be simply a contrived dualism which has no scientific factual basis or legitimate educational purpose.

-The judge concluded that "the Act was passed with the specific purpose by the General Assembly of advancing religion," and that it violated the First Amendment's Establishment Clause.

 The test that Overton developed on the basis of Michael Ruse's testimony was later criticized by the philosopher of science Larry Laudan who argued that rather than call Creation Science "non-science" it would have been more cogent to show that it was "bad science".
 Chandra Wickramasinghe was the single scientist testifying for the defense of creationism.
 He hypothesized on panspermia and on "the possibility of high intelligence in the Universe and of many increasing levels of intelligence converging toward a God as an ideal limit."

+Post-Trial Events

+Related cases

+In Edwards v.
+Aguillard, the U.S. Supreme Court held that the state of Louisiana's "Creationism Act" was unconstitutional.
+Louisiana's "Creationism Act" forbids the teaching of the theory of evolution in public elementary and secondary schools unless accompanied by instruction in the theory of "creation science."
+The Act does not require the teaching of either theory unless the other is taught.
+It defines the theories as "the scientific evidences for [creation or evolution] and inferences from those scientific evidences."
+Appellees, who include Louisiana parents, teachers, and religious leaders, challenged the Act's constitutionality in Federal District Court, seeking an injunction and declaratory relief.
+The District Court granted summary judgment to appellees, holding that the Act violated the Establishment Clause of the First Amendment.
+The similar conclusion to McLean v Arkansas allowed for this ruling to be instituted nationwide.